prr123/acme/README.md

 ### Step 1: Create CA Account

-#### generate new account with CreLEAcnt
+#### generate new account with createLEAcnt

 Program generates a private and public key (LE_private.key and LE_public.key).
-The key files are stored in the PEM format in the folder LEAcnt.
+The key files are stored in the PEM format in the folder LEAcnt/account.

 ### Step 2: Retrieve the CA Account and generate Acme Client